akmur/alex-11ty/posts/2019-03-14-the-simplest-practical-react-hooks-tutorial.md

 Please note that useState and useEffect are only 2 of a number of available hooks (like useRef, useMemo, useDebugValue), although probably these are the most used.
 On [usehooks.com][2] you can find lots of info about hooks.

-So that&#8217;s it, there are the basics of React Hooks.
+So that's it, there are the basics of React Hooks.
 If you would like to discuss it, you can do so on Linkedin:

 <blockquote class="blockquote__linkedin data-lang=" style="border-color: #1D77B5;">
   <p dir="ltr" lang="en">